tiwaryanwesha23/tiwaryanwesha23/README.md

 - 👋 Hi, I’m @tiwaryanwesha23
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Web development
-- 📫 Reach me through social media
+- 📫 How to reach me: tiwaryanwesha23@gmail.com
+- I'm currenty learning React

 <!---
 tiwaryanwesha23/tiwaryanwesha23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.